MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-external-identities/includes/10-configure-identity-providers.md

 After you set up direct federation with an organization, any new guest users you invite will be authenticated using direct federation.
 Setting up direct federation doesn’t change the authentication method for guest users who have already redeemed an invitation from you.
 Here are some examples:

-- If guest users have already redeemed invitations from you.
-Then you set up direct federation with their organization.
-The guest users will continue to use the same authentication method they used before you set up direct federation.
+- If guest users have already redeemed invitations from you, when you set up direct federation with their organization; then, guest users will continue to use the same authentication method they used before you set up direct federation.
-- If you set up direct federation with a partner organization.
-Then invite guest users, and then the partner organization later moves to Azure AD.
-Then the guest users who have already redeemed invitations will continue to use direct federation.
+- If you set up direct federation with a partner organization, then invite guest users, and then the partner organization later moves to Azure AD; then, the guest users who have already redeemed invitations will continue to use direct federation.
 As long as the direct federation policy in your tenant exists.
-- If you delete direct federation with a partner organization.
-Than any guest users currently using direct federation will be unable to sign in.
+- If you delete direct federation with a partner organization, then any guest users currently using direct federation will be unable to sign in.

 In any of these scenarios, you can update a guest user’s authentication method by deleting the guest user account from your directory and reinviting them.